 The endocrine system is responsible for hormonal functions in the body and produces 30 distinct hormones, each of which has a very specific job to do.
-This system controls your physical growth, mood, hormone output, reproduction, mental functionality and immune system.
-When not working properly, you become more susceptible to disease and your ability to fight off infection is weakened.
+This system controls your physical growth, mood, hormone output, reproductive system, mental function and immune system.
+When it's not working properly, you become more susceptible to disease and your ability to fight off infection is weakened.
 Endocrine glands and how they function impact every area of your health.